Dateline:Dec1, 2022

 Presdient Hayes left Lordsburg on marginally better transportation than this.
 Picture links to the Ohio History Journal account of the travels of President Hayes, including his Great Western Tour.

-In 1880 the Southern Pacific Railroad darted across the Continental Divide, spawning work camps for the Chinese laborers.
-Lordsburg, Deming, and others became towns, but in 1880 they were just staging areas.
 The Tchihendeh (aka Chihenne) Apache chief, Bidu-ya (aka Victorio) was leading deadly attacks through southern New Mexico.
 The Clanton gang, rustlers of OK Corral fame, operated in the Lordsburg area, and threatened to kidnap the president...maybe.
-Billy the Kid's gang flourished with impunity around Lincoln County, where Pat Garret had just been elected sheriff.
-Brazen counterfeiting perplexed the federal govenment.
+Billy the Kid's gang swaggered with impunity around Lincoln County, where Pat Garret had just been elected sheriff.
+Lesser known, but lethal, social predators infected the tiny mining towns.

 Gold and silver were being hauled out of numerous spots.
 Feral Texas cattle (aka Longhorns) grazed through gramma and scrub.
 Dormant forts sprang back to life, inspired by Victorio and garrisoned by former slaves.
 Barrels of alcohol medicated wranglers, miners and hazarders against sunburns and shootouts.